-Armenian, most descended from Armenians, who fled Ottoman persecution in their homeland in the early 20th century.
+Lebanon is ethnically homogenous, with around 95% of the population identifying as Arab.
+Some Maronite Christians (see descended from Armenians, who fled Ottoman persecution in their homeland in the early 20th century.
 Lebanon is also home to some 100,000 Kurds, most descended from Kurds who fled Turkey and Syria after World War I.